FUNDING & EMERGENCY RESOURCES

 Carnegie Fund for Authors offers aid to authors who have suffered a financial emergency as a result of illness or injury to self, spouse or dependent child, or for some other misfortune that has placed the applicant in pressing need.
 Applicants must have had at least one book published commercially that has received reader acceptance.

 CERF+ serves artists who work in craft disciplines by providing a safety net to support strong and sustainable careers.
 CERF+’s core services are education programs, advocacy, network building, and emergency relief.

 DGF provides emergency financial assistance to individual playwrights, composers, lyricists, and bookwriters in dire need of funds due to severe hardship or unexpected illness.

 The Episcopal Actors' Guild provides emergency aid and support to professional performers of all faiths who are undergoing a financial crisis.
 They are also dedicated to helping emerging artists advance their careers through scholarships, awards, and performance opportunities.

-The Foundation for Contemporary Arts’ Emergency Grant provides urgent funding for visual and performing artists who have sudden, unanticipated opportunities to present their work to the public when there is insufficient time to seek other sources of funding or who incur unexpected or unbudgeted expenses for projects close to completion with committed exhibition or performance dates.
+Created in 1993 to further FCA's mission to encourage, sponsor, and promote work of a contemporary, experimental nature, Emergency Grants provide urgent funding for visual and performing artists who have sudden, unanticipated opportunities to present their work to the public or who incur unexpected or unbudgeted expenses for projects close to completion.

 Gospel Music Trust Fund